 Task Facilitating the implementation of specific obligations pursuant to Network Codes and Guidelines and terms and conditions or methodologies Priority level 1: Critical Legal basis Article 32(1) of Regulation (EU) 2019/943 and Article 5(1)(d) of the Regulation (EU) 2019/942.
 Overseeing projects for implementation of specific obligations pursuant to Network Codes and Guidelines and terms and conditions or methodologies.
 Overview (status) Facilitating resolution of implementation problems by providing (informal) opinions, recommendations as well as guidance.
 Informing and supporting European Commission and NRAs in executing their tasks with regard to monitoring the compliance of TSOs and NEMOs.
 Objectives Specific objective: Ensure timely and efficient finalisation of projects designed to implement the specific obligations pursuant to Network Codes and Guidelines and terms and conditions or methodologies.
 Monitor the progress made in the implementation projects.
 Facilitate resolution of problems.
 Multi-annual objective: contribute to the completion of the Internal Energy Market and monitor its functioning.
 Outputs Completion of projects for the implementation of specific obligations pursuant to Network Codes and Guidelines and terms and conditions or methodologies.
 AWG input The Electricity Working Group will be informed on the specific problems and delays in the implementation projects.
-Performance indicators and targets (deadlines) Timely completion of projects for the implementation of specific obligations pursuant to Network Codes and Guidelines and terms and conditions or methodologies.
-Lack of resources to monitor closely all implementation projects.
-Risks Lack of legal competence to enforce compliance of TSOs and NEMOs to implement the legal requirements pursuant to Network Codes and Guidelines and terms and conditions or methodologies.
+Performance indicators and Timely completion of projects for the implementation of specific obligations pursuant to Network Codes and Guidelines and terms and conditions or methodologies.

+targets (deadlines) Risks Lack of resources to monitor closely all implementation projects.
+Lack of legal competence to enforce compliance of TSOs and NEMOs to implement the legal requirements pursuant to Network Codes and Guidelines and terms and conditions or methodologies.
 Risks of delays in the completion of the IEM if these tasks are not performed.
+Difficulty and delay in collecting the relevant data/information

 Task Reporting on the implementation of the Network Codes or Guidelines Priority level 1: Critical Legal basis Article 32 of Regulation (EU) 2019/943 and Article 5(1)(e) of the Regulation (EU) 2019/942.
 Overview (status) Implementation monitoring report on issues that were not implemented in a timely manner and the practical and legal problems encountered during the implementation including the recommendations for improvements.
 Objectives Specific objective: Deliver the implementation monitoring reports and providing practical recommendations.
 Engage with ENTSO-E, TSOs and NRAs in this process, for data collection and information exchange.
 Multi-annual objective: contribute to the completion of the Internal Energy Market and monitor its functioning.
 Outputs Updating on the state of play concerning the implementation of the Network Codes and Guidelines.
 AWG input The Electricity Working Group will be consulted on the implementation monitoring reports.
 Performance indicators and targets (deadlines) Timely delivery of implementation monitoring reports.
-Risks Lack of resources to monitor closely the NC implementation.
-Data collection and data availability from NRAs/TSOs may be delayed or missing.
-Risks of delays in the completion of the IEM if these tasks are not performed.
+Lack of resources to monitor closely the NC implementation.
+Risks Data collection and data availability from NRAs/TSOs may be delayed or missing.
+Risks of delays in completion of IEM if tasks are not performed.
+Difficulty and delay in collecting the relevant data/information